← The archive Dispatch

 does this pay?

-First challenge, so I could learn fast.
-Then control, because I wanted to shape decisions.
-Then money, because after enough years you stop pretending compensation doesn’t matter.
+For a long time I chased them in that order.
+Challenge first, so I could learn fast.
+Then control, because I wanted a say in the decisions.
+Then money, because after enough years you stop pretending it doesn’t matter.

-I don’t need every project to be sexy.
-I can do boring work if the team is strong and the upside is real.
-I can also do chaotic frontier work, but I respect the energy cost more than I used to.
+These days I’m less idealistic about it.
+I don’t need every project to be sexy; I’m happy doing boring work if the team is good and the upside is real, and I’ll still take on chaotic frontier work, I just respect the energy it costs more than I used to.
+My sweet spot is usually boring work with one genuinely hard edge, enough to keep me growing without the whole thing feeling like a fire.

 Right now my answer is to run both lanes on purpose: